MAP student participates in international students’ competition in Brazil

 A day’s visit to Brotas was scheduled in a bid to promote teamwork amongst participants included rafting and zip lining exercise.
 This was followed by six days of extensive research, intense brainstorming and periodic mentorship review sessions.
 This rigorous yet exciting process culminated in the development of a business plan around a central product which was pitched to a team of industry professionals who provided excellent feedback and selected the top three teams.

-Next year’s competition is scheduled to be held in Taiwan in January 2021 with a theme centered on solving problems around climate change.
+Next year’s competition is scheduled to be held in Taiwan in January 2021 with a theme centred on solving problems around climate change.
 It would be exciting to see the new MAP students participate in this competition.

 By Nnamdi Madubuko, MAP starting class of 2018